ibm-cloud-docs/containers/kubernetes-service-cli.md

 Zones in all locations are returned.
 To filter zones by a specific location, include the `--locations` flag.

 If you use the `0.2` beta version (legacy) of the {{site.data.keyword.containerlong_notm}} plug-in, the available zones vary by the region that you are logged in to.
-To switch regions, run `ibmcloud ks region set`.
+To switch regions, run `ibmcloud ks region-set`.
 {: deprecated}

 ```